Guest Post by Dena Standley —

 The week before, I had lost a couple of really good hits due to hook and/or line breakage.
 My husband decided to try making our rigging to be a bit more durable, and better equipped for larger sharks.

 So, we were using six-foot steel coated leaders made from 125-pound coated leader material from Bass Pro Shop.
 Attached to the leaders, were 8/O circle hooks.
 The pole was a Penn Squadron II, twelve feet in length.
-My Penn Slammer III reel was loaded with 80-pound Power Pro braided line from Spectra.
+My Penn Slammer III reel was loaded with an 80-pound Power Pro braided line from Spectra.

 The 12-foot pole is a little shorter than what most people use for surf fishing, but I can handle it better and cast it further.
 It really matters that you feel comfortable with your gear.